make-software/casper-net-sdk-web/README.md

 * `CasperRPCService`: a service class to call RPC endpoints in a Casper node.
 * `CasperSSEService`: a service class to listen for server side events from a Casper node.
-* `CasperSignerInterop`: a service class to communicate with the Casper Signer browser extension.
 * `CasperLedgerInterop`: a service class to communicate with a Ledger device via the browser WebUSB API.

 ## Documentation